★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 China packaged ice cream and frozen desserts

-Financial segment reflects company-reported 'cold drink products' main business revenue.
+Financial segment reflects company-reported 'cold drink products' main-business revenue for FY2025.

 Competitive